-Mark was appointed as a Lecturer in Health Geography in 2015.
-Prior to this, he was a Research Associate in Public Health at ScHARR (School of Health and Related Research), University of Sheffield (2013-2015).
-During this time he was involved in the Yorkshire Health Study, a longitudinal health study with particular focus on body weight and chronic health outcomes.
-He was also involved in a study funded by Alcohol Research UK which analysed whether the density of different types of outlets selling alcohol were associated with patterns of hospital admissions for alcohol-related harms.
-Mark completed his PhD in Geography at the University of Sheffield (2010-2013) under the supervision of Daniel Vickers and Danny Dorling.
+Mark is currently Reader in Health Geography (2022-Present), having previously been appointed as Lecturer in Health Geography (2015-2018) and Senior Lecturer in Health Geography (2018-2022) all within the Department of Geography & Planning at the University of Liverpool.
+During this time they were awarded the Alan Beeston Early Career Researcher of the Year in 2017.
+Prior to this, they were a Research Associate in Public Health at ScHARR (School of Health and Related Research), University of Sheffield (2013-2015).
+Mark completed their PhD in Geography at the University of Sheffield (2010-2013) under the supervision of Daniel Vickers and Danny Dorling.
 His PhD explored the clustering of mortality patterns for England and Wales through the creation of an area-based classification.
-He also holds a MSc in Social and Spatial Inequalities (University of Sheffield, 2009-2010) and a First Class BA (Hons) in Geography (University of Sheffield, 2006-2009).
-His commitment to continued professional development regarding under- and post-graduate teaching was recognised with the award of Associate Fellow of the Higher Education Association status (2015).
-Mark is also a Visiting Scholar to Harvard's School of Public Health (2012, 2015) and a Honorary Research Fellow at ScHARR University of Sheffield (2016-2018).
+They also hold a MSc in Social and Spatial Inequalities (University of Sheffield, 2009-2010) and a First Class BA (Hons) in Geography (University of Sheffield, 2006-2009).
+Their commitment to continued professional development regarding under- and post-graduate teaching was recognised with the award of Fellow of the Higher Education Association status (2017; Associate Fellow awarded in 2015).